Your continued use of this website implies consent for usage of cookies. Our cookie policy.

 Aberystwyth Angling Association: Llyn Syfydrin

-Llyn Syfydrin is a wide moorland lake of 50 acres with open sedge lined banks.
+Llyn Syfydrin is a wide moorland lake of 40 acres with open sedge lined banks.
 It is accessed by a decent track from Llyn Blaenmelindwr.
+Parking can be made on the lakeside.
+A car with high clearance is advised.

 The water here is heavily peat stained making it appear very deep.
 The opposite is actually true – it is a shallow lake with a dark peat bed.

-Syfydrin holds a free rising head of dark coloured wild brownies in the 8 oz to 1lb size bracket.
-The evening sedge hatches can be phenomenal here, as can falls of terrestrial insects through the summer.
+Syfydrin holds a free rising head of dark coloured wild brownies in the 6 oz to 1lb size bracket.
+The evening sedge hatches can be phenomenal here, as can falls of terrestrial insects through the summer, including flying ants.

 The fish respond well to busy bob flies drawn through the surface film.
 It is easy to fish, especially on the track side and northern end.
 However caution must be taken on the far bank – the numerous bays and points look appealing, but it is very shallow and quite boggy, so difficult to approach in parts.